Inventory is the backbone of your restaurant.

 Pros: It's intuitive and just requires simple math and forecasting to come to your inventory orders.

-Inventory management cannot fall entirely on one person – especially in enterprise restaurants or businesses with multiple locations.
-Managers and shift leaders should be delivering detailed inventory reports whenever they clock out and alerting the team of any major outage or issues.
+Inventory management cannot fall entirely on one person.
+Managers and shift leaders should be delivering detailed inventory reports whenever they clock out and alerting the team of any major outages or issues.

-This responsibility also falls on your line cooks and back-of-house staff who should be making notes of spillage, errors, and rotten food whenever they come across it.
-Teaching your staff to become inventory experts or dedicated mathematicians might be tough, but it's easier if you incorporate an easy-to-use inventory system for your employees.
+This responsibility also falls on your line cooks and back-of-house staff who should be making notes of spillage, errors, and rotten food throughout their shifts.
+Training your staff to become inventory experts or dedicated mathematicians might be a tall order.
+But it's easier if you incorporate an easy-to-use inventory system for your employees.

 Training Manual Template